-When computer applications are used as a component of counseling services, as in testing or assessment, counselors must ensure that the student is capable of using computer applications and understands the purpose and operation of computer applications.
-Pertinent records stored in the computer such as counseling transcription, test data, and personal information data must be kept strictly confidential.
+When computer applications are used as a component of counselling services, as in testing or assessment, counsellors must ensure that the student is capable of using computer applications and understands the purpose and operation of computer applications.
+Pertinent records stored in the computer such as counselling transcription, test data, and personal information data must be kept strictly confidential.